-In recent times, it has been found that FDWs make up the bulk of foreigners in Singapore who take loans from licensed and unlicensed moneylenders, leading to many maids in debt.
-If these FDWs have a better idea of what a loan entails, they might be able to avoid getting into such situations.
+Not so long ago, it has been found that FDWs make up the bulk of foreigners in Singapore who take loans from licensed and unlicensed moneylenders, leading to many maids in debt.
+If your domestic helper has a better idea of what a loan entails, she might be able to avoid getting into such situations.
 In such cases, ignorance is not bliss!

 4. Be as understanding and appreciative as possible

 Treating your domestic helper with kindness and understanding is also key to fostering a great employer-employee relationship.
 She will be appreciative when she sees that you care about her welfare, which will help her to be even more dedicated to her work.